 With all the problems in the world—economic distress, natural disasters, war—why does World Orphans put so much emphasis on the orphan?
 To answer, imagine this . . .

 Imagine a world faced with catastrophic issues, such as extreme poverty, disease, starvation, human trafficking, and the exploitation of child soldiers.
-At the core of those issues is one common link—the Orphan.
-Unfortunately, the number of orphans is growing at an alarming rate!
+At the core of those issues is one common link—the orphan.
 Currently, there are over 150 million orphans in the world . . . abandoned, neglected, and vulnerable.

 - More than 17 million children have lost one or both parents to AIDS.